-Veteran candidates have already pledged an oath to support and defend the Constitution.
+Veterans have already pledged an oath to support and defend the Constitution.
 They have already made the choice to put the country’s interests ahead of their own.
-By choosing to run for office, they are honoring that lifelong oath by answering the call to serve again.
+By serving in elected office, they are honoring that lifelong oath by answering the call to serve again.

 Research suggests that veterans are more likely than non-veteran politicians to work with their colleagues across the aisle.
 Veterans have scored higher than non-veterans on The Lugar Center’s Bipartisan Index, which measures how often a member crosses the aisle to sponsor or co-sponsor legislation.